File Service FAQ

 - LifeOmic Files API - Use the HTTPS API to upload data with TLS.

-- LifeOmic CLI - Use a command-line interface to upload data through the API.
+- LifeOmic CLI - Use a command-line interface to upload data through

-- SDK for Python - Use Python to upload data through the API.
+commands. - SDK for Python - Use Python to upload data through the API.

 What is the best method for bulk file uploading?